samsquire/ideas2/README.md

 # 95. Spreadsheeet formula to SQL

 Spreadsheets are helpful views of data.
-It should be possible to open a database with a spreadsheet view and convert a SUM formulas to a SQL statements.
+It should be possible to open a database with a spreadsheet viewer and convert spreadsheet formulas into SQL.

+# 96.